nexpid/RevengePlugins/src/plugins/twemoji-everywhere/README.md

 Twemoji Everywhere
 </h1>

-Turns all (possible) system emoji into Twemoji 👋😀🎉
+Turns all system emoji used on Discord into Twemoji! 👋😀🎉